 All papers must be written in English.
-Manuscripts must include a title, an abstract with 200-250 words, and a list of 4-6 keywords.
+Manuscripts must include a title, an abstract, and a list of 4-6 keywords.
 All papers must be prepared in the IEEE double column proceedings format.
 Please see: https://www.ieee.org/conferences/publishing/templates.html

 All submitted papers will be peer-reviewed.
 The name(s) of the author(s) will not be visible to the reviewers of a paper.
 The name(s) of the author(s) will be visible in the submission system to the General Chairs and the Program Committee Chairs.
 Authors should report any conflict of interest with the list of Program Committee members during submission of the manuscript, in which case the Program Committee Chairs will exclude the corresponding PC member(s) from reviewing the paper.

 Authors must submit their manuscripts via the following link by May 4th, 2021, 23:59 AoE at the latest:

 Authors who have submitted articles for publication by the IEEE may be interested in posting preprint versions of the same article.
 In order to find out more about the allowed forms of preprints and to understand what counts as a prior publication, please see IEEE's Sharing and Posting Policies as well as Section 8.1.9 on "Electronic Information Dissemination" in the IEEE Publication Services and Products Board Operations Manual.